HudsonSena/LandindPages/README.md

 # LandindPages
- projects for Nextjs with tailwind classes
+ projects for Nextjs14 with tailwind classes